 Deadlift allows us to teach the system how to brace, in a controlled closed skill.
 But to bridge the gap, high velocity movements that force the athlete to brace with the right timing have allowed us to improve the transfer.

 The following athlete completed 6 rounds or weeks of training using the concepts discussed above.
 This athlete trained 3x a week, with the one major heavy strength movement (deadlift), only done once a week.
-The other movements assigned to this athlete's Trac to improve EXPLODE were 10 yard sprints, sled resisted shuffle, pro-agility (5-10-5), forward bounds, and an 8 foot slideboard skater exercise.
+The other movements assigned to this athlete's Plan to improve EXPLODE were 10 yard sprints, sled resisted shuffle, pro-agility (5-10-5), forward bounds, and an 8 foot slideboard skater exercise.
 By replacing traditional strength exercises with high velocity movements include acceleration and deceleration, we not only saw a dramatic increase in this athlete's EXPLODE (+6 t-scores), but an increase in LOAD (eccentric rate of force) as well.
 That is, not only is this athlete better able to TRANSFER force, their ability to CREATE force was dramatically improved even with only doing one heavy strength movement a week.